 - industry peak bodies

-- business and industry clusters
+- business and industry clusters and networks

-- have an Australian Business Number (ABN) or can provide written advice from the Australian Tax Office that no withholding tax is required from the grant payment
+- incorporated not-for-profit organisations and community groups that have an Australian Business Number (ABN) or can provide written advice from the Australian Tax Office that no withholding tax is required from the grant payment.

 Individuals are not eligible to apply.

 Step 1: Prior to application

-- read the terms and conditions for the funding offered.
+- read the terms and conditions for the funding offered

 Step 2: Prepare an application